 Although bony changes are permanent, the rest are dynamic and may be reversible with treatment 3.

-* It is important to take into account the age and gender of a specific patient in assessing the significance of this finding, as in older patients, and especially in males, a partially empty non-enlarged sella is not only common but normal.
+* It is important to take into account the age and gender of a specific patient in assessing the significance of this finding, as in older patients, especially in males, a partially empty non-enlarged sella is not only common but normal.

 Treatment and prognosis

 Treatment options include CSF letting, acetazolamide and lumboperitoneal shunts.
 In patients with progressive visual deterioration, optic nerve fenestration may be required to preserve vision.

 Venous sinus stenting has been reported in case series 4,10 and also being trialled 13,14.
 The treatment is controversial as to whether apparent venous sinus stenosis is the cause or the effect of idiopathic intracranial hypertension 11,12.
 Spontaneous resolution of apparent stenosis is recognized 6.

 History and etymology

 Idiopathic intracranial hypertension was first reported in 1893 by Heinrich Quincke, and terms "meningitis serosa".
-The term "pseudotumour cerebri" was later introduced in 1904, and later still "benign intracranial hypertension" in 1955 (not to be confused with benign intracranial hypotension) 15.
+The term "pseudotumor cerebri" was later introduced in 1904, and later still "benign intracranial hypertension" in 1955 (not to be confused with benign intracranial hypotension) 15.

-Other causes of intracranial hypertension and papilloedema should be sought.
+Other causes of intracranial hypertension and papilledema should be sought.
 Causes of venous obstruction (e.g. venous sinus thrombosis and venous outflow obstruction in the neck) can very closely mimic the intracranial findings.

-Additionally, in patients with prominent cerebellar tonsillar ectopia the possibility that all findings are in fact due to a Chiari I malformation should be considered, particularly as there is substantial overlap in the demographics and clinical presentation of the two patient groups 16,19.
+Additionally, in patients with prominent cerebellar tonsillar ectopia, the possibility that all findings are in fact due to a Chiari I malformation should be considered, particularly as there is substantial overlap in the demographics and clinical presentation of the two patient groups 16,19.
 It has even been suggested that some cases of symptomatic intracranial hypertension are secondary to a Chiari I malformation 20.
-Importantly, however, every attempt should be made to distinguish between the two entities as treatment is different and posterior fossa decompression of patients with idiopathic intracranial hypotension can be poor 21.
+Importantly, however, every attempt should be made to distinguish between the two entities as treatment is different and symptom relief for patients with idiopathic intracranial hypotension with posterior fossa decompression is insignificant 21.